nahira-ms/memdocs/memdocs/configmgr/comanage/workloads.md

 > [!TIP]
 > This feature may appear in the list of features as **Mobile apps for co-managed devices**.<!-- 5849669 -->

 Use Intune to manage client apps and PowerShell scripts on co-managed Windows 10 or later devices.
 After you transition this workload, any available apps deployed from Intune are available in the Company Portal.
-Apps that you deploy from Configuration Manager are available in Software Center.
+Apps that you deploy from Configuration Manager are available.

 For more information on the Intune feature, see [What is Microsoft Intune app management?](../../intune/apps/app-management.md)